jyothishkshatri/ec2-restore/USAGE.md

 3. Monitor the logs for detailed operation status
 4. Use instance name tags for easier identification
 5. Maintain regular AMI backups of critical instances
+6. Use the SSM functionality for routine maintenance and health checks

 ## Environment Variables